student publications: june 2019

 We are proud to offer you a Showcase of ECS Students Work submitted for publication in our June 2019 Call for Papers

 To access the research articles, click on the related 'Read Now' button

-Lucy Benford: Children as Learners - Schemas
+Children as learners - Schemas

 "My name is Hannah Dray and I am in my first year studying for my degree in Early Years Development and Learning at Norland College.
-Before this, I worked as a nursery nurse and a nanny for a newborn baby and a 4-year-old girl.
+Before this, I worked as a nursery nurse and a nanny for a new-born baby and a 4-year-old girl.
 I continue to nanny at weekends and during holidays and I am looking forward to working as a villa nanny in Mallorca during this summer break.
 Such wonderful jobs greatly support my knowledge and skills learnt at Norland.